meirumeiru/Kerbal-Joint-Reinforcement/ReadMe.txt

 	- Parts connected to a decoupler will be connected to each other, reducing flex at the connection to reasonable levels

 -- Stiffen launch clamp connections

 	- Less vehicle movement on vessel initialization
 	- Warning: may cause spontaneous rocket disintegration if rocket is too large and overconstrained (far too many lanuch clamps; their connections will fight each other and give rise to phantom forces)

 -- Increase stiffness and strengths of connections

 	- Larger parts will have stiffer connections to balance their larger masses / sizes
 	- Sequential parts in a stack will be connected with a stiff, but weak connection to add even more stiffness and counteract wobble

+-- Anti-Drift

+	- The system works actively against drifting parts.

 -- Option to make connection strengths weaker to counteract increases in stiffness

 -- Joint Stiffness parameters can be tweaked in included config.xml file

 	- config value documentation:

 General Values